khakhalin/notes/keywords/python.md

 **Non-local variables**: when defining function within a function, we can make local variables of the outer function become sorta "global" for the inner function, which may be handy.
 If you only plan to read from this variable, just refer to it as if it's global.
 If you plan to update it, write `nonlocal var_name` inside the inner function, as if declaring it.
 After that it won't be masked.

+Apparently functions can have properties (as if they were in class), but that's weird, and almost always  not recommended: https://sethdandridge.com/blog/assigning-attributes-to-python-functionss

 # Errors

 To **raise an error** do: `raise KeyError('Error Message')`, except instead of a `KeyError` there are lots of "Base error types" to try.
 Some useful examples include: